Control which windows Safari reopens on Mac

-When Safari opens, it may automatically restore the same windows or tabs that were open when you last quit Safari.
+When Safari opens, it might automatically restore the same windows or tabs that were open when you last quit Safari.

-If you want to change this behaviour, take either of these steps:
+If you want to change this behavior, take either of these steps:

 To prevent windows from reopening the next time you open Safari, press and hold the Shift key while opening Safari.